Map Org Hierarchy Units (EX)

 - Hierarchy Metadata: Download metadata that was important to building the hierarchy.
 For example, Parent-Child hierarchies let you download the Manager IDs and Skeleton hierarchies let you download the Parent Org Unit IDs.
 Level-Based hierarchies do not offer any additional metadata columns in this export.

-Every CSV comes with a column for Left Unit Name, containing the historical hierarchy’s units’ names, and a Right Unit Name, containing the current hierarchy’s units’ names.
-This makes the CSV a good reference if you need to use the Qualtrics internal IDs elsewhere, such as when you upload mappings (see content below).
+Every file comes with a column for Left Unit Name, containing the historical hierarchy’s units’ names, and a Right Unit Name, containing the current hierarchy’s units’ names.
+This makes the file a good reference if you need to use the Qualtrics internal IDs elsewhere, such as when you upload mappings (see content below).

 Qtip: You can also download mappings by opening the Map Org Hierarchy units menu and clicking the dropdown next to a specific hierarchy.